 True crime dramas have gripped the world in the past few years, but the genre as a whole can be pretty exhausting.
 When you’re done debating your Adnans and Averys, it can be almost relaxing to settle down with a cuppa and some nice fictional crime.
 Here’s a round up of the best crime shows that you can watch right now - without having to wait on tenterhooks for the next episode to appear, because seriously, what kind of a person just watches one episode of a TV series anymore?

 Few genres lend themselves so readily to binge-watching as crime, by virtue of the fact that there’s a mystery to be solved and therefore a reason that you have to get to the end right now.

-Here are some crime shows that should be eating up all your weekends for the foreseeable future, or if you’re looking for something else, check out our other Netflix guides below…
+Here are some crime shows that should be eating up all your weekends for the foreseeable future, or if you’re looking for something else, make sure to check out some of our other Netflix Guides too…

 1. The Sinner